 - M.B.A. programs are offered in Durham, on New Hampshire’s seacoast, and in Manchester, the state’s urban center - both situated an hour north of Boston - or 100 percent online.

-- Beginning with a core curriculum focused on today’s business needs, you can customize your education with six industry-focused specializations in finance, data & business analytics, marketing, global business, growth & innovation, and hospitality management.
+- Beginning with a core curriculum focused on today’s business needs, you can customize your education by choosing one of six industry-focused specializations - finance, information systems & business analytics, marketing, global business, growth & innovation, and hospitality management.

-- We have a dedicated Career and Professional Success office to help you land that job.
-Placement rate in 2016 was 94 percent.
+- We have a dedicated Career and Professional Success office to help you chart your post-graduation course.
+The placement rate in 2017 was 92 percent.

-If you are the type of person who believes that hard work pays off and you don’t want to squander time reaching your next career goal, then the UNH Paul College Full-Time M.B.A. program is for you.
-A small cohort of like-minded individuals who are equally driven to excel will surround you.
-And because you will complete your M.B.A. in less than one year, it is a great return on your investment of both time and money.
-The core curriculum includes 13 courses that grow your skills in general management, three electives, and optional specializations.
+If you are able to step away from your full time career and you want to expedite reaching your next career goal, then the UNH Paul College Full-Time M.B.A. program is for you.
+A small cohort of like-minded individuals who are equally driven to excel will become your teammates.
+Completing your M.B.A. in less than one year is a great return on your investment of both time and money.
+The core curriculum includes 11 courses that grow your skills in multiple areas of management, five electives, and optional specializations.
 The college also integrates strong partnerships with the corporate community and a corporate consulting project culminates your experience.

-If you are a working professional who likes taking classes face-to-face, with online classes also available, then our nationally ranked Part-Time M.B.A. is for you.
-This innovative program has rapidly grown to become our most popular M.B.A. program with evening classes taught on our Durham and Manchester campuses as well as the flexibility to take classes online.
-Taught by the same great faculty as our full-time program, you can take classes at a pace that works for your life allowing you to earn your degree in two to six years.
-The curriculum includes 10 core courses and six electives.
+If you are a working professional who enjoys taking classes face-to-face, with online classes also available, then our nationally ranked Part-Time M.B.A. is for you.
+This innovative program offers evening classes taught at our Durham and Manchester campuses as well as the flexibility to take classes online.
+Taught by the same great faculty as our full-time program, the Part-Time program allows you to take classes at a pace that works for your life, earning your degree in as little as two years.
+The curriculum includes 9 core courses and seven electives.
 Start your program in August or in January.

 Our nationally ranked Online M.B.A. program has everything the part-time program offers with the bonus of taking classes from anywhere around the world.
-The curriculum is identical to the part-time program allowing students to take classes entirely online or face-to-face if they choose.
-The same great faculty who teach in our other programs teaches classes asynchronously, you can log on at anytime during the week, adding to the flexibility of the online option.
-What makes our online program stand out is the quality of our student and faculty engagement and the services and technology support available.
+It has rapidly become our most popular M.B.A. model.
+The curriculum is identical to the part-time program allowing students to mix and match online and/or face-to-face course offerings.
+The same great faculty who teach in our other programs teach classes asynchronously adding to the flexibility of the online option.
+The quality of our student and faculty engagement and the services and technology support available make our online program stand out.
 Start your program in August or January.

-The Paul College welcomes applicants with an above-average academic record in any undergraduate specialty.
+The Paul College welcomes applicants with an above-average academic record in any undergraduate major.
 The crucial requirement for admission into the M.B.A. program is a history that demonstrates the applicant has the potential and desire for graduate study in business.
-Consequently, a portfolio approach to admissions is utilized in which an applicant's work and or military experience along with other indicators of maturity, motivation, and self-discipline, are considered in addition to an applicant's test scores and academic record.
-All applicants to the Full-Time, Online, and Part-Time M.B.A. programs are required to take the Graduate Management Admission Test (GMAT) unless they can demonstrate five or more years of professional or military experience or hold a prior graduate-level degree (e.g., M.S., M.A., Ph.D., Ed.D).
+Consequently, a portfolio approach to admissions is utilized in which an applicant's work and/or military experience along with other indicators of maturity, motivation, and self-discipline, are considered in addition to an applicant's test scores and academic record.
+All applicants to the Full-Time, Online, and Part-Time M.B.A. programs are required to take the Graduate Management Admission Test (GMAT) unless they can demonstrate quantitative proficiency through prior professional or military experience, a prior graduate-level degree (e.g., M.S., M.A., Ph.D., Ed.D), or a quantitatively-oriented undergraduate degree such as engineering.
 GMAT waivers may be requested and will be considered when submitted along with an applicant's resume.
-Please contact the department for more information.
+Please contact the graduate programs office for more information.